What is a high-altitude balloon?

 Can we see the balloon pop high in the atmosphere?

 If there are no clouds overhead and the sky is nice and blue (i.e., not hazy or smoky), it is possible to see the balloon with the naked eye when it is at 100,000 feet.
 This happens for maybe 10-20% of our launches.
 It looks like a tiny white speck that is impossible to see unless you are actually looking for it.
 The best chances of seeing the balloon at these altitudes is when the balloon is away from the sun.
 If you can keep your eyes locked on the balloon, it will suddenly disappear when it pops.
-We have only witnessed it popping one time, but it was quite incredible!
+We have only witnessed it popping a couple times, but it was quite incredible!

 Why can't we touch the balloon with our bare hands?